younes-holonomic/IAOS-Architectural-Standard-for-Substrate-Engineering/doctrine/08_Field_Definition.md

-# SECTION 8 — SUBSTRATE ENGINEERING: The Field Definition
+# SECTION 8 — AI SUBSTRATE ENGINEERING: The Field Definition

-This is the canonical definition of Substrate Engineering as a new enterprise discipline.
+This is the canonical definition of AI Substrate Engineering as a new enterprise discipline.

 ## 1. Formal Definition
-**Substrate Engineering** is the enterprise-wide discipline of aligning a business’s signals, semantics, systems, economics, and behaviors into a coherent, **trust-complete substrate** that AI systems can interpret, adjudicate, and scale profitably across MAS, KAS, and IAS.
+**AI Substrate Engineering** is the enterprise-wide discipline of aligning a business’s signals, semantics, systems, economics, and behaviors into a coherent, **trust-complete substrate** that AI systems can interpret, adjudicate, and scale profitably across MAS, KAS, and IAS.

 It transforms an organization from a *human-readable* entity into a *machine-legible*, trust-qualified substrate.